To rival Nvidia, Google surrenders the moat

 For a decade, the TPU's power was that it only worked inside Google; that is now becoming unsustainable

-Bloomberg's reporting was ostensibly about Google's likely split into separate training and inference TPUs, to be teased at Cloud Next in Las Vegas.
-Behind that technical announcement sits a more consequential one.
+The announcement was ostensibly about two chips: the TPU 8t, tailored for training AI models, and the TPU 8i, built for running them after they have been trained.
+The split itself is news — Google has previously built general-purpose TPUs and resisted dedicated inference silicon — and the claimed gains (124% and 117% more performance per watt, respectively, over the prior generation) are meant to blunt Nvidia's long-standing lead.
+Behind the hardware sits a more consequential set of concessions.
 Google is now letting Anthropic run TPUs in Anthropic's own data centers rather than Google's; it has enabled customers to use PyTorch and third-party schedulers rather than its own orchestration stack; and it has signed multibillion-dollar deals with Meta, Citadel Securities, and (in advanced talks) G42.
 Alongside an existing October commitment to supply Anthropic with up to one million TPUs and a separate 3.5-gigawatt Broadcom-built TPU pact starting in 2027, they amount to a strategic concession.

 Drawbridge down